jDomantas/plank/tasks/parser/readme.md

   |      ^^^ unexpected `let`
 ```

-There is no error recovery when parsing expressions, mainly because it is difficult to have good error recovery in expressions.
-However, as the language is not expressions oriented, the expressions are usually quite small, and having just one error pointed out is usually enough to fix whole expression.
+There is no error recovery when parsing expressions, mainly because it is difficult to have good error recovery there.
+However, as the language is not expression oriented, the expressions are usually quite small, and having just one error pointed out is usually enough to fix whole expression.
 Therefore error recovery only at statement and item level was deemed sufficient.